discordjs/guide/guide/voice/the-basics.md

 If you try to join a channel the bot is already in, nothing will happen, so you don't need to run this method repeatedly.

 ::: tip
 In the above example, a `VoiceState` is accessed through `member.voice`.
-A voice state exists for members connected to a voice channel and tells you which channel they're connected to, if the member is speaking, and whether they're deafened or muted.
-Consult the documentation for a full description of what voice states can do!
+Voice states include information about the channel the member is connected to (if any), if the member is speaking and whether they're deafened or muted.
+Consult  <docs-link path="class/VoiceState">the documentation</docs-link> for a full description of what voice states can do!
 :::

 ## Playing audio